Holonomy reductions of Cartan geometries and curved orbit decompositions: Introduction

 \section{Introduction}

 In differential geometry great gains can be achieved when apparently unrelated structures are shown to be concretely linked.
-Well known examples include: the {\em Fefferman metric} \cite{fefferman} which associates to hypersurface type CR geometries a uniquely determined conformal geometry in one greater dimension; {\em Poincar\'e-Einstein geometries} \cite{fefferman-graham}, which realise a conformal manifold as the boundary (at infinity in a suitable sense) for a negative Einstein Riemnannian manifold.
+Well known examples include: the {\em Fefferman metric} \cite{fefferman} which associates to a hypersurface--type CR geometry a uniquely determined conformal geometry in one higher dimension, and {\em Poincar\'e-Einstein geometries} \cite{fefferman-graham}, which realise a conformal manifold as the boundary (at infinity in a suitable sense) of a negative Einstein Riemannian manifold.
 Both structures have been the focus of considerable attention, cf. e.g. \cite{GL,lee-ah,fefferman-graham-ambient,guillarmou-qing} and \cite{lee-fefferman,graham-sparlingchar,baum-cr,nurowski-sparling-cr,cap-gover-cr}.
-More recently there has been excitement surrounding the canonical association by Nurowski \cite{nurowski-metric} of conformal geometries to certain distributional structures (generic 2 distributions in dimension 5).
-These arise in the study certain ordinary differential equations linked to Cartan's 5-variable paper \cite{cartan-cinq} and Bryant's natural contruction \cite{bryant-3planes} of a conformal split signature $(3,3)$-structure from a given generic rank 3 distribution, cf. also \cite{leistner-nurowski-g2ambient, mrh-sag-rank2, mrh-sag-twistors}.
+More recently, there has been excitement surrounding {\em Nurowski's conformal structures} \cite{nurowski-metric} which are conformal geometries canonically associated to certain distributional structures (generic 2 distributions in dimension 5).
+These arise in the study of certain ordinary differential equations linked to Cartan's 5-variable paper \cite{cartan-cinq} and Bryant's natural construction \cite{bryant-3planes} of a conformal split signature $(3,3)$-structure from a given generic rank 3 distribution, cf. also \cite{leistner-nurowski-g2ambient, mrh-sag-rank2, mrh-sag-twistors}.
 While the three different constructions mentioned above appear at first sight to be unrelated, in fact they may be viewed as special cases of a single phenomenon.
 Namely they each can be understood as arising from a holonomy reduction of a certain connection.
 The connection involved is not on the tangent bundle but is on a prolonged structure, and is known as a Cartan connection.